mark2185/teleaudio/README.md

 *Note: the `-u` flag is so the owner of the output file isn't `root`*

 *Note: using `--network host` is needed to access the container running the server.*

+## Tests

+Run the tests with by going into the `build/.../test/` directory and run `ctest -C Release --progress --verbose`.